 You’ll pass through ghost mining towns, see beautiful alpine terrains, and get an up-close view of the Continental Divide.
 Other options nearby include Lariat Loop and the Mt.
 Evans Byway.
 Looking for an overnight weekend trip?
 Head west to the Grand Mesa Byway for hundreds of miles of hiking trails and camping within a national forest.

 To the north, Flat Tops Scenic Byway offers 82 miles of stunning views of the Flat Tops Wilderness and White River Valley.
 Last but not least, the San Juan Skyway Scenic Byway will loop you past a national forest, waterfalls, and multiple historic towns.
-If venturing out earlier, check out this list of seasonal road closures to verify when your favorite route typically opens.
+If venturing out earlier in the year, check out this list of seasonal road closures to verify when your favorite route typically opens.

 Tackle the raging whitewaters

 The rafting season in Colorado usually kicks off in June.
 During May, the rivers are beyond raging, and only a few brave souls float these waters.
 Commercial rafting trips can be enjoyed come June and throughout the summer.
-Although by September, these same waterways are much calmer.
+June through August is typically the sweet spot; by September the water levels drop so much that there aren’t many rapids left to conquer.

 Novice families and long-time rafters alike will love the Arkansas River, with hundreds of miles of rapids of all levels.
 There are many entry points and even a route through the Royal Gorge!
 Closer to the front range masses, Clear Creek in Idaho Springs appeals to more experienced rafters, with IV-V sections.